puppetlabs/puppet-docs/source/pe/3.1/overview_about_pe.markdown

 Puppet Enterprise is a comprehensive tool for enterprise systems configuration management.
 Specifically, PE offers:

 * Configuration management tools that let sysadmins define a desired state for their infrastructure and then automatically enforce that state.
-* A web-based console UI, for analyzing events, managing your Puppet systems and users, and editing resources on the fly.
+* A web-based console UI for analyzing events, managing your Puppet systems and users, and editing resources on the fly.
 * Powerful orchestration capabilities.
 * Cloud provisioning tools for creating and configuring new VM instances.

-Puppet Enterprise consists of a complete stack of Puppet Labs technologies, which are automatically installed and connected.
+Puppet Enterprise consists of a complete stack of Puppet Labs' technologies, which are automatically installed and connected.
 Specifically PE 3.1 includes all of the following Puppet Labs software:

  * Puppet 3.3.1
  * PuppetDB 1.5.1